 5. Have a game plan for trauma care

 Next, know what to do if the worst happens and someone you know is killed or injured in a school shooting.
-FEMA and SAMHSA typically set up crisis counseling services for these situations, which are a good start.
+FEMA and SAMHSA typically set up crisis counseling services for these situations, which is a good start.
 But you’ll also need a local, long-term team.
 Knowing what to do and who to contact can help with your own anxiety on the topic too.

 Don’t gloss over the need for professional attention.
 “People should process,” says Dr. Berkowitz.
 “Some people are good at doing that on their own.
 Most aren’t.”